Breast Lift Surgery in Gurgaon

 Scar quality depends on closure, tension, skin biology, pigmentation tendency, nicotine exposure, nutrition, and early movement.
 Silicone gel or sheeting is commonly started once wounds are fully closed, usually around week three, and continued for several months when appropriate.
 A history of hypertrophic or keloid scars is flagged before surgery.

 A lift resets breast position; it does not stop ageing, gravity, pregnancy, breastfeeding, or major weight change.
-Many patients keep a good result for 8 to 12 years or longer when weight is stable and supportive bras are used, but thin skin and heavy tissue can stretch sooner.
+Most patients keep a clearly improved shape for many years, but a fixed number of years cannot be predicted: some settling of the lower pole in the first year is normal, and how long the correction holds depends on skin quality, breast weight, and weight stability.
+Thin skin and heavy tissue can stretch sooner.
 Revision is considered when ptosis recurs, a scar widens, the areola stretches, or a later pregnancy changes the result.

 A lift can be combined with augmentation when upper-pole volume is the missing piece.
 The plan is deliberately conservative on implant size because the skin envelope is being tightened while volume is being added, and scar tension matters for long-term shape.